 - 1 tablespoon finely ground oats

 - 2 drops hydrogen peroxide

 Combine all ingredients in a small bowl and mix with a wooden spoon (avoid using metal with clay).
-I had trouble getting my particular brand of bentonite clay to blend well, so I mixed everything in a small blender until I got a smooth consistency.
 Apply liberally to skin.

 Not ready to DIY?
-Try Dr. Brandt Skincare Skin Care Oxygen Facial Flash Recovery Mask or this Triple Oxygen Bubble Mask
+Try Dr. Brandt Skincare Skin Care Oxygen Facial Flash Recovery Mask.

 After 10 minutes, wash the mask off using fresh water and blot skin dry.

 Finish by applying hyaluronic acid or a simple moisturizer to seal the skin and keep it looking fresh and dewy.
 While not totally necessary, a quick face massage encourages nutrients to sink in and releases tension in the face to help you look younger and more revitalized.